-9. How to store pinto beans?
+9. How to store cooked pinto beans?

 If you have leftover pinto beans, store them in an airtight container in the refrigerator.
 Use within 3-4 days.

-10. Can you freeze pinto beans?
+10. How to freeze pinto beans?

-Yes, you can freeze pre-cooked pinto beans.
+You can freeze pre-cooked pinto beans.
 When I make a big batch for freezing, I usually decrease the pressure cooking time by 5-10 so the beans are firmer and don’t break down as much.

 Before freezing, be sure to drain most of the cooking liquid first.
 Place in airtight freezer bags or other freezer safe containers.
 Defrost and use within 2 months.

-11. Can I use black beans instead?
+11. Can black beans be substituted?